 Could you introduce yourself?

-We're animal youth, Vankou plays bass, Hugo plays drum, and I(Guy) play guitar, vocals and synth.
+Hi there, We're animal youth, Vankou plays bass, Hugo plays drum, and I(Guy) play guitar, vocals and synth.

 How did you three meet, what's the story?

 Everything started with an old band, Siamese Queens, I met Vankou via some common friends, then, we played for three years together.
 At the end of these three years, we tried in a last effort to save the band, we looked for a new drummer, but it was too late, everyone was involved in some other projects.
 Since Vankou and I had a really good feeling with Hugo, we decided to start a new project, and that was the beginning of Animal Youth.

 What’s your life philosophy?
 How do you try to apply that to your work?

 Well, we play in a band together and we're real friends, but we're three different humans, so it's really hard to talk about a “life philosophy”. can we actually skip this one please?